jpursey/game-bits/README.md

       bottom-up message handling for stack based endpoints (as in a UI system or hierarchical state machine).
 Only in-process messages are currently supported.
+   *  [`gb_parse`](src/gb/parse): This library defines general purpose text parsing code for use with custom asset file syntax, game scripting languages, or similar use cases.
+It supports a general-purpose-but-opinionated lexer and source file / error reporting helpers.
    *  [`gb_resource`](src/gb/resource): This library defines a generic resource system for referencing, retrieving, sharing, and managing the lifecycle and dependencies of typed resources.
 This also supports optional reading